A shared law office space just might be what attorneys need to keep their referral stream flowing.

 Gain insight to the receiver’s rates and billing style.

 Rates and billing style can be a deal breaker no matter how brilliant the attorney is in practice.
 Clients want to know that their financial needs are being met and that they can handle the costs or frequency of costs.
-Regardless of the job being done, money matters and it can make a good relationship go sour.
+Regardless of the job being done, money matters and can make a good relationship go sour.

 If a client doesn’t know what they want, make them choose.